-Our Board of Directors believes that the purpose of corporate governance is to ensure that we maximize stockholder value in a manner that is consistent with our Code of Ethics and Core Values vision statement, as well as all applicable legal requirements.
+Our Board of Directors believes that the purpose of corporate governance is to ensure that we maximize stockholder value in a manner that is consistent with our Code of Conduct and core values vision statement, as well as all applicable legal requirements.
 The Board has adopted and adheres to our Statement of Governance Principles, Policies and Procedures ("Governance Principles") that the Board and executive management believe promote this purpose and are sound, best practices.
 The Board reviews these governance practices, the corporate laws of the State of Delaware under which we were incorporated, the rules and listing standards of the NYSE and the regulations of the Securities and Exchange Commission (the "SEC"), as well as best practices recognized by governance authorities, to benchmark the standards under which it operates.

 The Board provides accountability, objectivity, perspective, judgment and in some cases, specific industry or technical knowledge or experience.
 In carrying out its responsibilities to the stockholders, the fundamental role of the Board of Directors is to ensure (1) continuity of leadership; (2) the implementation, understanding and pursuit of a sound strategy for the success of our Company; and (3) the availability of financial and management resources and the implementation of control systems to carry out that strategy.
 The Board also provides risk oversight and has delegated some of its oversight duties to the Audit Committee, the Compensation Committee and the Nominating and Governance Committee, as discussed in "Board Oversight of Risk Management" below.
-Our Governance Principles, our Code of Ethics, the charters for our Audit Committee, Compensation Committee and Nominating and Governance Committee and other corporate governance information are available on our website at www.fmctechnologies.com under the heading "About Us > Corporate Governance."
-Additionally, our Core Values vision statement, which can be accessed on our website at www.fmctechnologies.com under the heading "About Us > Vision and Values, reflects our Company's culture and the principles by which we operate our business.
+Our Governance Principles, our Code of Conduct (including our core values vision statement), the charters for our Audit Committee, Compensation Committee and Nominating and Governance Committee and other corporate governance information are available on our website at www.fmctechnologies.com under the heading "About Us > Leadership > Governance."
 These materials are also available in print, free of charge, to any stockholder upon written request submitted to our principal executive offices at 5875 N. Sam Houston Parkway W., Houston, Texas 77086, Attention: Corporate Secretary.
 The information on our website is not a part of this Proxy Statement and is not incorporated into any of our filings made with the SEC.

-Code of Ethics
+Code of Conduct

-We are committed to establishing and maintaining an effective compliance program that is intended to increase the likelihood of preventing, detecting, and correcting violations of law or Company policy.
-Our Code of Ethics, internal Principles of Integrity policy and Core Values are applicable to all of our employees, officers and directors.
-Moreover, we have a hotline in place for employees to anonymously report violations of our Code of Ethics or complaints regarding accounting and auditing practices.
-Reports of possible violations of financial or accounting policies made to the hotline are directed to our Director of Internal Audit and the chairman of the Audit Committee.
+We are committed to establishing and maintaining an effective compliance program that is intended to increase the likelihood of preventing, detecting, and correcting violations of Company policy and law.
+Our Code of Conduct and core values are applicable to all of our employees, officers and directors.
+Moreover, we have a hotline in place for employees to anonymously report violations of our Code of Conduct or complaints regarding accounting and auditing practices.
+Reports of possible violations of financial or accounting policies made to the hotline are directed to our Director of Internal Audit and the Chair of the Audit Committee.

-We will disclose amendments to, or waivers of, our Code of Ethics that are required to be disclosed under the securities and NYSE rules.
-Any waiver of our Code of Ethics must be approved by the Board of Directors or a relevant Board committee.
+We will disclose amendments to, or waivers of, our Code of Conduct that are required to be disclosed under the securities and NYSE rules.
+Any waiver of our Code of Conduct for our officers and directors must be approved by the Board of Directors or a relevant Board committee.
 We have not made any such waivers and do not anticipate making any such waiver.